Six thousand miles along the Saint Lawrence Seaway through Ontario, Quebec, New Brunswick, and Nova Scotia, to Maine’s Acadia National Park.

 Day 3: Ottawa, Ontario

-Cruising past Ottawa, we soon enter the New France separatist stronghold of Quebec, where I learn, among other things, that while kilometers are considerably smaller than miles, it doesn’t take a lot of them to get one in trouble with the local gendarmerie.
+Cruising past Ottawa, we soon enter the New France separatist stronghold of Quebec, where I learn, among other things, that while kilometers are considerably smaller than miles, it doesn’t take a whole lot of them to get one in trouble with the local gendarmerie.

 Near Montreal we take a campsite at the La Prairie KOA.
 After checking in at the office we putter along at a stately pace to our assigned site.
 But no sooner have we parked than an attendant comes racing up in a golf cart and stops beside the driver’s door.